vapor/docs/fluent/model.md

 ### Preparations as Migrations

-If you want to add a field to your table after you've already created the initial schema, you can create a struct or class that inherits from `Preparation` like so:
+If you want to add a field to your table after you've already created the initial schema, you can create a struct or class that conforms to `Preparation` like so:

 ```swift